-Gap sites and vacant or derelict properties are not particularly prevalent in Moffat compared to most other towns in the Council area.
 Several do however exist within the town centre and in places these combine to give some parts of the area a rather shabby and run down appearance.
 Measures aimed at stimulating development or occupation of vacant sites or buildings are encouraged.

-Shopfronts and Signage

-The presence and rich mix of retail and commercial premises within Moffat make a hugely important contribution to the vitality of the town.
+Shopfronts and Signage The presence and rich mix of retail and commercial premises within Moffat make a hugely important contribution to the vitality of the town.
 However, while some good original shopfronts have thankfully managed to survive, many have been replaced with unsympathetic modern frontages that are detrimental to the building and to the area as a whole.
 The exercise of control over shopfronts would prevent further erosion of original detail and encourage sympathetic design.

 The introduction or strengthening of measures aimed at encouraging the restoration of shopfronts to their original form, such as a dedicated shopfront improvement scheme, have the potential to greatly enhance the character and appearance of the historic town centre.
 The conservation area would also benefit from better control over advertising and signage.

-Repair and maintenance

-One of the principal threats to buildings within the Moffat Conservation Area is insufficient or inappropriate maintenance and repair.
+Repair and maintenance One of the principal threats to buildings within the Moffat Conservation Area is insufficient or inappropriate maintenance and repair.
 A significant number of buildings within the town centre show clear signs of neglect and this detracts considerably from the quality and appearance of the area.
 Measures aimed at encouraging owners to properly repair and regularly maintain their buildings should be reviewed and promoted.
-The availability of grant finance towards the repair of buildings is recognised as being an important contributor and is commented on further below.

-A particularly relevant issue affecting the condition and appearance of buildings within the area, especially within the town centre, is the widespread use of modern impermeable paint finishes to coat the original exposed stone walls of buildings.
+The availability of grant finance towards the repair of buildings is recognised as being an important contributor and is commented on further below. particularly relevant issue condition affecting the and appearance of buildings within the area, especially within the town centre, is the widespread use of modern impermeable paint finishes to coat the original exposed stone walls of buildings.
 Most modern paints entrap moisture which can lead to dampness and decay within the fabric of a building.
-They are also prone to early failure which adds to the maintenance burden imposed on proprietors.
-The removal of paint from a small number of buildings in the town centre may improve character and appearance, if they have used an inappropriate paint.
+They are also prone to early failure which adds to the maintenance burden imposed on proprietors. removal of paint from a small number of buildings in the town centre may improve character and appearance, where they have used an inappropriate paint.
+Traditional mineral paints or washes can be used instead if the elevation was originally painted.
+Public Realm There is a clear need to improve the standard and condition of the public realm in Moffat.

-Public Realm

-There is a clear need to improve the standard and condition of the public realm in Moffat.
 The volume and management of traffic within the High Street is problematic and inhibits pedestrian movement and appreciation of the historic town centre.
 Review of traffic management within the High Street is recommended.
 Pedestrian movement and accessibility is also adversely affected by the condition of roads and pavements within the town.
 The need for repair and improvement is increased due to the high number of elderly residents and visitors to the town.
 Improvements to street signage, furniture and lighting would benefit the character and appearance of the public realm.

-St John the Evangelist Episcopal Church
+Above: St. John the Evangelist Episcopal Church Below: Seanmore House

-Seanmore House

 Managing the Character Zones

 In addition to the more general opportunities for preservation and enhancement referred to above, there are also a number of more specific recommendations that relate to the three character zones identified earlier in this document.
 These include:

 1. Main Thoroughfare key management points: